AaronGullickson/lab_project/README.md

 ### Our Project

-We are going to test out Blalock's theory by looking at the association between percent black in a state and the difference in [Duncan's Socioeconomic Index](https://usa.ipums.org/usa-action/variables/SEI#description_section) (SEI) between whites and blacks in a state.
-To test Massey and Denton's theory, we will also examine the association between the black/white dissimilarity index (a measure of segregation) and this difference in SEI.
+We are going to test out Blalock's theory by looking at the association between percent black in a city and the difference in [Duncan's Socioeconomic Index](https://usa.ipums.org/usa-action/variables/SEI#description_section) (SEI) between whites and blacks in a city.
+To test Massey and Denton's theory, we will also examine the association between the black/white dissimilarity index (a measure of segregation) and this same racial difference in SEI.
 SEI is a composite measure that assigns a score to a person's occupation based on a combination of the average income earned in that occupation and the average education of individuals who hold that occupation.
 It is the most well-known measure in a family of occupational scoring techniques common to stratification research, although there is [considerable debate](https://usa.ipums.org/usa/chapter4/sei_note.shtml) on their usefulness.

-Its important to acknowledge up front that states are a pretty blocky unit for measuring these kinds of processes but for simplicity of an initial data analysis project, it is the unit that we will use.
+#### Data Sources

 For data, we will use the 2015 American Community Survey (ACS).
 The ACS is an annual 1% survey of the American population conducted by the US Census Bureau that collects a variety of demographic information.
 We will be downloading the ACS extract that we want from the [Integrated Public Use Microdata Series](https://usa.ipums.org/usa/) (IPUMS) at the Minnesota Population Center.
 The IPUMS is a great resource.
 The staff at IPUMS have compiled microdata samples of each US Census going back to 1850, as well as the recent ACS samples.
 They have cleaned these files and constructed a variety of variables that are consistently coded across multiple years of the Census in order to allow easier historical comparison.
 They also have full count data of some historical census data, and they have an international section where they are compiling data on census data from a variety of other countries.

 We will also use aggregate census tract data to create some additional state-level measures and the dissimilarity index.
 This data is already provided in the repository

-### Overall Plan
+#### Overall Plan

 We will develop this project over multiple exercises.
 Here is an overview of the individual assignments that we will complete for the project: